Last updated June 24, 2019.

 What to Do After Forgetting a Creditor

 Regardless of the type of bankruptcy you filed, the first thing you should do when you realize you’ve left out a creditor is inform your bankruptcy attorney.
-She can help you take the necessary steps to rectify the error.
+They can help you take the necessary steps to rectify the error.
 If you haven’t yet reached the end of your bankruptcy, you can simply file a form with the bankruptcy court to add the missing creditor.

 It’s important to contact your attorney as soon as you remember a creditor was left out.
 Willfully leaving a creditor out of your filing is a form of perjury, which is a felony, and can leave you open to criminal charges and dismissal of your bankruptcy case.

 If you’re considering a bankruptcy, contact our experienced local bankruptcy attorneys today for a free consultation and case evaluation.
 We can help you decide if bankruptcy is the right choice for you.
 If it is, we can guide you through the process and help you avoid the pitfalls of managing your own case.